remonlam/k8s-mssql/README.md

 # Microsoft SQL Server (Linux) Kubernetes deployment config
 ---

-This repo contains a Kubernetes deployment code for Microsoft SQL Server (Linux based).
+This repo contains a Kubernetes deployment code for Microsoft SQL Server (Linux based). <br>
 It will setup a staging environment;
 - namespace ""
 - pv "create a nfs mount point for the pvc"